Mansoor-AR/FrameProv/README.md

 # FrameProv
-A system for establishing End-to-End video provenance
+A system for establishing End-to-End video provenance.

+Rights reserved by Mansoor Ahmed-Rengers.